What is the purpose of the 311 setlist site?

 My name is Ryan Harris and I live and work in Olathe, KS.
-I'm 31-years old, I love to play guitar, appreciate music, read and travel.
+I'm 35-years old, I love to play guitar (total gear-head), appreciate music, cultivate micro-hobbies, read and travel.
 I've have been attending 311 shows all over the country and enjoying their music since 1996, so really, I'm just a huge 311 fan like all of you, with a pretty sweet part-time gig.

 Who else is involved in the 311 setlist website?

 The setlist site was created in 1999, by Mike Ganezer from NYC.
 He formed a partnership with 311 Management (Peter Raspler) to receive stage setlists from every show.
 In 2002-2003, Mike turned the site over to me because I was a loyal and detailed setlist submitter.
-I've since enlisted the support of many other dedicated 311 fans like Megan McTigue, Christine Wong, Joseph Jones and Daniel Patterson to help with various facets of the site.
+I've since enlisted the support of many other dedicated 311 fans like Megan McTigue, Christine Wong, Joseph Jones, John David Dodd Jr., Ron Ivanjack and Daniel Patterson to help with various facets of the site.

 Will you please tell 311 to come to (location) or can you have them play (song name)?